 As you may or may not know, I was an occupational therapist for more than 25 years.
-A few years ago, a call from a public health organization made me think.
-It asked for innovative solutions to improve population health.
-It gave examples of how LEED certifications for buildings and walkability scores improve the health of people living in communities.
-Why sensory-friendly is what came to mind for me.
+So, a few years ago, a call for proposals from a public health organization really made me think.
+First, it asked for innovative solutions to improve population health.
+Then, it gave examples of how LEED certifications for buildings and walkability scores improve the health of people living in communities.
+“Why sensory-friendly” is the first thing that came to mind for me.

 As an example, you make plans to go to the newest, trendiest restaurant in town with your friends and family.
 It was supposed to be a great evening.
+And…

 It was not.
 You did not enjoy it.
-Because it was marred by the fact that not only is it popular and packed, but with the flashing lights on the walls, an open kitchen, an open concept, exposed brick, and duct-work, you could not converse with your dinner companions over the noise.
-Nor could you ignore the many distractions.
-You’ve likely experienced something like that.
+Because it was marred by the fact that not only was it popular and packed, but with the flashing lights on the walls, an open kitchen, an open concept floor plan design, exposed brick, and exposed duct-work, you could not converse with your dinner companions over the noise.
+Nor could you ignore the many visual and sound distractions.
+You’ve likely experienced something just like that.

 For example, in May of 2019, “sensory overload” was being searched on Google 27, 000 times a month.
-In November of 2019, “sensory overload” was being searched 33, 000 times a month.
+In addition, in November of 2019, “sensory overload” was being searched 33, 000 times a month.

 We searched the number of Google News items around just 5 possible data points and found it has increased exponentially in the last 5 years.
 The results?
 From negligible in 2015 to 698 by mid-November of this year.